 6. There are also other fees and taxes that can be included in business start-up costs in Poland, even if these fiscal duties arise along with the employee status.
 The costs of the company are all the expenses associated with running a business.
 The company's income is calculated as the value remaining after deducting expenses from revenue.
 The most important fixed costs include:

 Need further information about business start-up costs in Poland?
 Need to register a new business and you need information and assistance for company formation in Poland?
-Contact our company formation specialists for customized advice and support.
+Contact our company formation agents for customized advice and support.